chocomilku/osumod-to-trello-cli/README.md

 TOKEN=TRELLOAPITOKEN
 IDLIST=IDLIST
 IDLABEL=IDLABEL
+OSU_CLIENTID=CLIENTID
+OSU_CLIENTSECRET=CLIENTSECRET
 ```

 `KEY` is your Trello api key

 `TOKEN` is your token. basically your authorization.

-`IDLIST` is the id of the list that the cards are going to
+`IDLIST` is the id of the list that the cards are going to (soon to be deprecated)

-`IDLABEL` is the id of the label to be attached to the cards
+`IDLABEL` is the id of the label to be attached to the cards (soon to be deprecated)

+`OSU_CLIENTID` your client id from osu oauth application

+`OSU_CLIENTSECRET` your client secret from osu oauth application

 tutorial wip